 Olympic and amateur boxing differences are many and, if you are curious, you can find more info here about them, especially in terms of professional quality boxing gear.
+Heavy MMA bags and freestanding bags for kickboxing can help you train, disregarding the boxing style you choose.
 Even despite that, the truth is that these two types of the same sport have grown to be very different, and this only serves to add fuel to the fire to those who criticize professionals competing in the Olympics.

 Furthermore, this debatable topic is marvelously intertwined with the fact that amateur boxers are no longer allowed to wear headgear at the Olympics.
 While this is seen as a medically-based decision, the efforts to remove the differences between the two are often criticized by the public.